secureyourself7/PowerShell_Code_Basic_Obfuscation/README.md

-# Simple PowerShell Script Code Obfuscator on Python 3
+# PowerShell Script Code Obfuscator on Python 3

 NOTE: This project should be used for authorized testing or educational purposes only.
 You are free to copy, modify and reuse the source code at your own risk.